 He presently serves on the Selection Team for the Leading Lights of the New River Valley, an organization that annually recognizes dedicated volunteerism and service.
 He is also the former president (two three-year terms) of the Giles County Christian Service Mission, a non-profit organization that serves the neediest families/individuals in Giles County (food, clothing, diapers, utility assistance, etc.).
 Since 2012, he has been on the board of the Giles County Emergency Shelter (a.k.a., The Hope House) located in Narrows, Va.
 (Giles County).
-He is also currently working with two groups (Preserve Giles County & Preserve Newport Historic Properties) that are working against the proposed Mountain Valley Pipeline which threatens the Newport community.
+He is also on the Giles County Local Board for the Federal Emergency Food & Shelter Program and is part of the THRIVE: Food Access Network.
 He and his wife Marcie of 29 years live in Christiansburg with their son, Matt (23), and daughter, Melanie (16).

 Some of his favorite Christian authors include Dietrich Bonhoeffer, Barbara Brown Taylor, Henri J. M. Nouwen, Richard Rohr, and Frederick Buechner.